kerl/kerl/README.md

 Easy building and installing of Erlang/OTP instances

-Kerl aims to be shell agnostic and its only dependency, excluding what's required to actually build Erlang/OTP, is curl.
+Kerl aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.

 Downloading
 ===========